payamparvizi/Crazyflie_RL/README.md

 This project uses a Linux operating system with Python 3.9.20.

-It is first recommended to [install Anaconda](https://www.anaconda.com/download) on your laptop/PC.
-Once done, following the steps below:
+To get started, it is recommended to [install Anaconda](https://www.anaconda.com/download) on your laptop or PC.
+Once Anaconda is installed, follow the steps below:

 ### 1. Create and activate the environment:

-Open your terminal and run the following commands:
+Open a terminal and run the following commands:

   ```bash
   conda create --name crazyflie_env python=3.9.20